Susendramusani/Susendramusani/README.md

-## Musani Susendranath Reddy - Data Scientist
+## Musani Susendranath Reddy - Data Analyst

 Welcome to the repository for **Musani Susendranath Reddy**'s resume.
 This repository contains information about my professional experience, education, technical skills, and data science projects.